microsoft/Federal-Business-Applications/demos/d365-click-to-dial-teams/README.md

 ## Add a custom column to the Phone Call

-Within the solution file you created, select the Phone Call entity that you just added, and choose the option to add a column.
+Within the solution file, select the Phone Call table that you have just added,then choose the option to add a column.
-Note the developer prefix associated with your publisher, as you will need this in the following step.
+Note the developer prefix will be specific to your environment's publisher info (which you would need to reference in the following step).
 Set the data type to "Yes/No" so you can use the default dropdown or toggle controls.

 ![add a new custom column](files/images/addNewColumn.jpg)

+Click Done.
+Then click on "Save Table".

 ## Update your javascript

-The [Javascript Library](https://github.com/microsoft/Federal-Business-Applications/blob/main/demos/d365-click-to-dial-teams/files/DialFromTeams.js) will need to be updated to include your custom property.
+Download the script from this [Javascript Library](https://github.com/microsoft/Federal-Business-Applications/blob/main/demos/d365-click-to-dial-teams/files/DialFromTeams.js).

-Update the following line in the code, so that the name of your custom property is placed between the quotation marks.
- (The name should use the publisherPrefix_propertyName syntax)
+Update the following line and paste  your custom column name in between the quotation marks. (i.e., Column name should use the publisherPrefix_propertyName syntax)

 ```javascript
 # var callFromTeams = formContext.getAttribute("").getValue();